bengsfort/bengsfort.github.io/source/_posts/building-a-gulp-workflow-around-jekyll.md

 feature: gulp-feature.png
 featureico: gulp-feature-icon.png
 featurealt: A command prompt with the Jekyll build command and the Sublime Text editor with this sites project.
-excerpt: An attempt at adding more dynamism to Jekyll via a workflow revamp using Gulp as a task runner and BrowserSync as a local server.
+description: An attempt at adding more dynamism to Jekyll via a workflow revamp using Gulp as a task runner and BrowserSync as a local server.
 ---

 ## Tl;dr